Return to Home

 The Linear Approximation

 For an At-The-Money (ATM) straddle, the Black-Scholes complex math collapses into a linear function of Price (S) and Volatility (σ).
+This provides instant position sizing and risk assessment.

 \text{Straddle Price} \approx 0.8 \cdot S \cdot \sigma \cdot \sqrt{T}